Robinhood vs Public in 2026

 Supplementary Services

-Fully-Paid Stock Lending: Both do it.
+Fully-Paid Stock Lending: Both brokerage firms offer it.

-DRIP: Both offer it.
+DRIP: Both firms offer it.

-IPO Access: Only Robinhood.
+IPO Access: Only at Robinhood.

 Winner: Robinhood